 Technology grows rapidly each day.
-People carry and use smartphones to instantly connect them to the digital world.
-But disposing them when the gadgets ran out of lives, not many Malaysians take responsibility for it.
+People carry and use smartphones to instantly connect to the digital world.
+But disposing them when the gadgets run out of lives, not many Malaysians take responsibility for it.

 There are about 50 million tonnes of electronic waste (e-waste) produced every year as estimated by the World Economic Forum, but only 20% of these wastes are being recycled.
-Malaysia is contributing around 1 million ton to the wastes and recycling only 25% of them.
-The remainders are either dumped or incinerated carelessly.
+Malaysia is contributing around 1 million tonnes to the wastes and recycling only 25% of them.
+The remainder is either dumped or incinerated carelessly.

 Malaysia has unknowingly been a dumping ground for plastic wastes for years.
 What many may not realise is that developed nations are also turning to Malaysian soil to dump their e-wastes.
 Things are about to get uglier if this goes on, especially when many Malaysians still lack awareness of the danger of improper dumping of e-waste.

 They don’t know electronic devices have to be recycled

 The Department of Environment (DOE) Malaysia defines e-waste as “broken, non-working or old/obsolete electric or electronic appliance such as television, personal computer, air-conditioner, washing machine and refrigerator”.
 Other electronic appliances also include smartphones, tablets, and gaming consoles.

 Buying a new gadget is always exciting.
 The problem only surfaces when the use for the gadget is no longer relevant.
 Passing a smartphone down to the next generation in the family is one way to deal with “the waste”, but other than that, dumping it along with the other domestic waste is the common method preferred by many people simply because they are oblivious of the need to recycle.